muldjord/skyscraper/docs/ARTWORK.md

 NOTE 2!
 Every time you change the artwork configuration, remember to regenerate the game list.
 Your changes won't take effect until you do so.
 Read more about this [here](https://github.com/muldjord/skyscraper/blob/master/docs/USECASE.md#the-game-list-generation-phase).

-Watch a video demonstrating the artwork compositing features [here](https://youtu.be/TIDD8EFSz50)
+Watch a video demonstrating the artwork compositing features [here](https://youtu.be/TIDD8EFSz50).
+Note that the video is quite old and only demonstrates a fraction of the possibilities you have with the Skyscraper compositor.
+It's all thoroughly documented below.

 ## Example artwork.xml
 An example could look something like this: